QingyangYu0529/BIS-634-QingyangYu/Homework2/README.md

 I used variable count to save the number of total subsequences that do not contain more than 2Ns, and use variable count_n to save the number of Ns in each subsequences.

+I used two for loop to traverse the whole genome sequence.

 #### >> Question answer: